Davi-S/dotfiles/README.md

 This repository contains my dotfiles and system configuration files for use with the [aconfmgr](https://github.com/CyberShadow/aconfmgr) tool.

-Below is an overview of this repository's structure, usage, and key customization aspects.

 ## Repository Structure

 <!-- TODO: add repository structure and overview -->

 ## Usage

 Make sure you have `aconfmgr` installed.
-If you're new to the tool, follow the steps in the [official documentation](https://github.com/CyberShadow/aconfmgr/blob/master/README.md).
+If you're new to the tool, follow the steps in the [aconfmgr documentation](https://github.com/CyberShadow/aconfmgr).

 ### Clone this repository